- RotorWay Engine Issues -

 - EPI teardown and IRAN (Inspect and Repair As Necessary) of the engine,

-- EPI replacement of the camshaft, lifters, pushrods, cylinder heads, rocker system, and other engine components,
+- EPI replacement of the camshaft, lifters, pushrods, cylinder heads, rocker system, and other engine parts with properly designed components,

 - EPI rebuild of the engine,